Axolem/Axolem/README.md

 - C# (it's king, don't @ me)
 - JavaScript (it's everywhere, so I have to learn it)
 - React (it's cool, but it makes me cry sometimes)
-- HTML (it's easy, but it's also boring)
-- CSS (it's hard, but it's also fun)
 - ASP.NET Core (it's fast, powerful, and cross-platform)
-- MongoDB (it's flexible, scalable, and easy to use)
+- MySQL (it's flexible, scalable, and easy to use)
-- GraphQL (it's a better way to query data than REST)
 - TypeScript (it's JavaScript with types, what's not to love?)
 - Tailwind CSS (it's a utility-first framework that makes styling a breeze)